gren236/study_golang/go_by_example/README.md

 `go build` is used to build a binary.
 Without any params, it just outputs binary to the file with the same name.

 `go run` is interpreter mode.
 Need to test interpreter vs compiler performance.
+Flag `-race` can be used to ask interpreter to check for any race conditions in code while accessing internal data structures.

 `main` package declared in each file present inside this directory, so be sure to pass a specific file to compiler/interpreter.